-Over the MTREF there is progressive improvement in the level of cash-backing of obligations Even though the Council is placing great emphasis on securing the financial sustainability of the municipality, this is not being done at the expense of services to the public.
+Over the MTREF there is progressive improvement in the level of cash-backing of obligations municipality, this is not being done at the expense of services to the public.
 The amount of services provided by the municipality including free basic services continues to increase.